 You might already have tried to talk to doctors about your baby’s condition but sometimes it can feel like you’re on your own.
 With Tees by your side, you are not.
 We understand what you're going through, and we're here to give you a voice.

 We've handled many medical claims and have a particular expertise in supporting families with babies and young children, so our team of lawyers really do have the practical experience to support you.
-We're persistent, and we'll fight to get answers for you.
+We're persistent, and we'll fight to get answers for you and you may be eligible for compensation.

 Baby A was born prematurely at 25 weeks and 4 days gestation by caesarean section.
 He suffered respiratory distress, was intubated and transferred to the NICU for a period of intensive care and specialist support.
 He remained ventilated for 9 days, spent 22 days in Intensive Care and 7 days in the high dependency unit.
 During his admission, he received antibiotic treatment for sepsis, insulin for hyperglycaemia and two blood transfusions.